Azbil Wins Frost & Sullivan's 2023 Southeast Asia Company Of The Year Award

-(MENAFN- Media OutReach Newswire) Recognized for Leadership and Excellence in Smart Buildings Solutions Space TOKYO, JAPAN - Media OutReach Newswire - 7 February 2024 - Azbil Corporation (Tokyo Stock Exchange Code: 6845) announced that it has won the 2023 Southeast Asia Company of the Year Award, Smart Buildings Solutions, for two consecutive years from global growth strategy consulting firm Frost & Sullivan as part of their 2023 Asia-Pacific Best Practices Awards.
+(MENAFN- Media OutReach Newswire) TOKYO, JAPAN - Media OutReach Newswire - 7 February 2024 - Azbil Corporation (Tokyo Stock Exchange Code: 6845) announced that it has won the 2023 Southeast Asia Company of the Year Award, Smart Buildings Solutions, for two consecutive years from global growth strategy consulting firm Frost & Sullivan as part of their 2023 Asia-Pacific Best Practices Awards.

 Frost & Sullivan Best Practices Awards recognize companies in various regional and global markets for demonstrating outstanding achievement and superior performance in leadership, technological innovation, customer service, and strategic product development.
 Industry analysts compare market participants and measure performance through in-depth interviews, analyses, and extensive secondary research to identify best practices in the industry.